Entitlement mentality is the state of mind that you are owed something when most people around would beg to differ.

-To fully deal with your entitlement mentality and zip past it, you need to eventually replace it something else.
+To fully deal with your entitlement mentality and zip past it, you need to replace it with something else.

-Entitlement mentality is built around the idea that you’re good and important.
-Not only that’s not true, but it makes you act like a moron.
+Not only that’s not (always) true, but it makes you act like a moron.

-We will replace that with a different identity based around being a:
+We will replace that with a different identity based on being a:

 - Learner (read developing a growth mindset)

 - Someone who never gives up (read Grit by Angela Duckworth)